garysturgeon/pipeline-sink-trigger-plugin/README.md

 ## Notes

-This has been developed against Hudson version 3.0.1-b2 only.
-Running this plugin under Jenkins is not supported (although adding support in a Jenkins environment should not be too difficult).
+This has been developed against Jenkins 1.635 only.
+It should support Jenkins 1.580.1 and greater.

 ## License